cisagov/ScubaGear/baselines/defender.md

 information by restricted apps and unwanted Bluetooth applications.

 <!--Policy: MS.DEFENDER.4.6v1; Criticality: SHOULD -->
-- _Rationale:_ Some applications may inappropriately share accessed files or not conform to agency policies for access to sensitive information.
+- _Rationale:_ Some apps may inappropriately share accessed files or not conform to agency policies for access to sensitive information.
 Defining a DLP policy with an action to block access from restricted apps and unwanted Bluetooth